flatironinstitute/neuropixels-data-sep-2020/README.md

 SNR > 3.0
 ```

-Then manually inspected each one to confirm its quality.
+Each unit was then manually inspected to confirm its quality.

 There were a total of 76 high-quality units across both datasets.